Edwin Broderick: Priesthood

-On May 30, 1942, Broderick was ordained a priest for the Archdiocese of New York by Cardinal Francis Spellman at St. Patrick's Cathedral in Manhattan After his ordination, the archdiocese assigned him as a curate at Nativity of Our Blessed Lady Parish in the Bronx.
+On May 30, 1942, Broderick was ordained a priest for the Archdiocese of New York by Archbishop Francis Spellman at St. Patrick's Cathedral in Manhattan After his ordination, the archdiocese assigned him as a curate at Nativity of Our Blessed Lady Parish in the Bronx.
 He also taught history at Cardinal Hayes High School in the Bronx.
 The archdiocese in 1947 reassigned Broderick to the staff at St. Patrick's Cathedral.

 In 1951, Broderick earned a doctorate in English from Fordham University in the Bronx.
 That same year, he was named the first archdiocesan director of radio and television; during his tenure he created the Catholic Apostolate of Radio, TV and Advertising.
 He was appointed as the American representative to the Pontifical Commission for Television by Pope Pius XII in 1954.

 From 1954 to 1964, Broderick served as secretary to Spellman.
 He served in this capacity, together with Reverend Patrick Ahern, for several years.
 He was named rector of St. Joseph's Seminary in 1964.